Hiker’s Cabins (Trekkershutten)

-There are currently 137 Natural Campsites (Natuurkampeerterreinen®, a registered trademark) in the Netherlands and a further 13 in France where campers can spend one or more nights surrounded by nature.
+There are currently 134 Natural Campsites (Natuurkampeerterreinen®, a registered trademark) in the Netherlands, 11 in France and 1 in Belgium where campers can spend one or more nights surrounded by nature.
 De Groene Koepel is responsible for quality control and accreditation.
 We also publish the annual Green Guide (Het Groene Boekje), a listing and map of all Natural Campsites.
 The booklet provides all information needed to enjoy these very special facilities, as well as the Natural Camping Pass (Natuurkampeerkaart).

 Group Natural Campsites (GroepsNatuurkampeerterreinen)